 Oh what great lies and deceptive thoughts the enemy brings in his attempt to make us believe that persistent prayer to the Father is useless.

-Believe it or not, PRAYER WORKS!!!
+Believe it or not but PRAYER WORKS!!!
 Not in our time, but in God's timing.

 The word “persist” means “to stand or be fixed, to continue steadfastly and firmly in the pursuit of any cause, to pursue, not receding from the purpose, not to give up or abandon.”

-Believe it or not, as corrupt and as chaotic as this world is in which we live, Our God, The Sovereign God, has the ultimate say so in all the affairs of our lives.
+Believe it or not, as corrupt and as chaotic as this world is in which we live, Our God, The Sovereign God, has the ultimate say so in all affairs.
+Why He allows certain things?
+He alone knows.